 Sponsors + charities

 CAC is a voluntary organisation and one important objective of the trustees is to distribute 100% of individual sponsorship to charity with no deduction to pay for event costs.
-Every penny raised goes to charity and this will continue to be our aim.
+Every penny raised goes to charity and this continues to be our aim.

-Each year there are main event sponsors who subsidise the costs of the organisation to enable individuals to pay a reasonable entry fee to cover the costs of travel and accommodation etc. The trustees select mainly national charities to benefit from the collective fund raising and individuals can select their own charity for 50% of their sponsorship in the team events.
-Individual challenge participants can donate 100% of their sponsorship to their chosen cause.
+Each year there are main event sponsors who subsidise the costs of the organisation to enable individuals to pay a reasonable entry fee to cover the costs of travel and accommodation etc. The trustees select mainly national charities to benefit from the collective fund raising and individuals can select their own charity for 50% of their sponsorship in the events.

-Challenge Adventure Charities is a registered charity number 1057920 with the prime objective of raising money for other charitable causes nominated by participants in our events.
-It is a limited company (by guarantee) number 3211438 and have a board of two directors who act as trustees: Chris Saltrick and Stuart Mason-Elliott who are responsible for the general administration of the organisation.
+Challenge Adventure Charities is a registered charity (number 1057920) with the prime objective of raising money for other charitable causes nominated by participants in our events.
+It is a limited company (by guarantee) (number 3211438) and has a board of two directors who act as trustees: Chris Saltrick and Stuart Mason-Elliott who are responsible for the general administration of the organisation.
 As such it is subject to the usual reporting requirements of companies and also to the Charities Commission.